paradime-io/nfl_data_modeling_challenge/README.md

 ![Top Reception Rates](./analyses/Visualizations/2023_Reception_Rates.png)

 ## Conclusions
-Make sure you have a good understanding of the scoring system for your specific fantasy league before you start drafting any players.
+Make sure you have a good understanding of the scoring system for your specific fantasy league before drafting any players.
 If you are in a league with PPR scoring, drafting top receiving players will be crucial to your success.
 Wide receivers will typically deliver the most points, as they have more targets, receptions, and touchdowns than other positions (despite an overall decline in passing TDs over the years).

 A player who is on the field more has more chances to score points.
-Though, some players like Tyreek Hill and Keenan Allen are highly efficient and scored in the top 10 with fewer snaps than their counterparts.
+Though, some players like Tyreek Hill and Keenan Allen are highly efficient and scored in the top 10, even with fewer snaps than their counterparts.
 CeeDee Lamb was highly consistent overall, combining a high snap count and high scoring efficiency to be the top player in the league at any position.

 Don't be tempted by the top draft picks.
 These players will likely be more expensive and draft number is not always a good indicator of performance (at least it wasn't for wide receivers in 2023).